isauro-am/deploy-django-project-docker/README.md

 django-admin startproject my-project
 ```

-### Once our project is created we will have something similar to the following
+### Once our project is created we will have something similar to the next

 ```
 docker/